Konrad der Pfaffe

 Konrad der Pfaffe (Conrad the Priest) was a German Catholic epic poet of the twelfth century, author of the Rolandslied, a German version of the famous French Chanson de Roland.

-We know almost nothing concerning his life.
+Very little is known concerning his life.
 In the epilogue of the Heidelberg manuscript, the poet calls himself "der Pfaffe Kuonrat", and informs us that he translated from the French, first into Latin, and then into German, without adding or omitting.
-We learn further that the French original was procured for him by Duke Henry, at whose request he composed his lay.
+He also says that the French original was procured for him by Duke Henry, at whose request he composed his lay.
 Formerly it was supposed that this duke was Henry the Lion (1156–80), and that the poem was composed between 1173 and 1177.
 But if the duke in question was Henry the Proud, who ruled Bavaria from 1126 to 1139, the date of the composition of the poem would then be about 1131, in which year Henry is known to have made a journey to Paris, where he presumably procured the French manuscript.
 The lay itself was written in Bavaria, probably at Ratisbon, as is indicated also by the frequent mention of Bavarian names and places.

 That a translation was first made into Latin is shown by the numerous Latin endings that remain.
-The German version, however, is not slavishly literal.
-A comparison with the French original, as we know it, reveals quite a number of additions, especially in the way of passages in praise of the Bavarian prince and people.
+A comparison with the French original reveals quite a number of additions, especially in the way of passages in praise of the Bavarian prince and people.
+The 1913 Catholic Encyclopedia describes the German translation as "not slavishly literal"; Harriet Dorothea MacPherson calls it "a free translation, which is sometimes designated as a paraphrase".

 The crusading spirit, already noticeable in the Chanson, is still more marked in the German poem.
 The fervour of the crusader has displaced the patriotic enthusiasm of the French epic, and gives the Rolandslied a pronounced religious tone.
 Charlemagne is depicted as the model Christian prince, while Roland is the peerless Christian knight who loses his life in battle for his Faith.
 Yet the influence of the folk-epic is quite evident, as, for instance, in the passage where the emperor's dazzling eyes are described.

 Altogether, there are 9094 verses.
 The form is the short rhymed couplet, the rhyme being often mere assonance.